KarthikPrabhu23/CKA-2025/README.md

 Do the following in Namespace `default`:

-Create a Pod named `ready-if-service-ready` of image `nginx:1-alpine` Configure a LivenessProbe which simply executes command `true` Configure a ReadinessProbe which does check if the url `http://service-am-i-ready:80` is reachable, you can use `wget -T2 -O- http://service-am-i-ready:80` for this
+- Create a Pod named `ready-if-service-ready` of image `nginx:1-alpine`
+- Configure a LivenessProbe which simply executes command `true`
+- Configure a ReadinessProbe which does check if the url `http://service-am-i-ready:80` is reachable, you can use `wget -T2 -O- http://service-am-i-ready:80` for this

 Start the Pod and confirm it isn't ready because of the ReadinessProbe.

 Then:
-Create a second Pod named `am-i-ready` of image `nginx:1-alpine` with label `id: cross-server-ready`
+- Create a second Pod named `am-i-ready` of image `nginx:1-alpine` with label `id: cross-server-ready`.

-The already existing Service `service-am-i-ready` should now have that second Pod as endpoint
+- The already existing Service `service-am-i-ready` should now have that second Pod as endpoint

 Check that the first Pod should be in ready state.

-Answer:
+**Answer**:

 It's a bit of an anti-pattern for one Pod to check another Pod for being ready using probes, hence the normally available `readinessProbe.httpGet` doesn't work for absolute remote urls.
 Still the workaround requested in this task should show how probes and Pod<->Service communication works.

 First we create the first Pod: